RahulSingla5209/stock_portfolio_optimization/README.md

 1. Stocks2019.csv - This file contains stocks price of 100 stocks for all days in 2019.
 This information will be used to create the optimal stock portfolio.
 (Past data being used for model creation)
 2. Stocks2020.csv - This file contains stocks price of 100 stocks for all days in 2020.
 This information will be used to test the performance of stock portfolio created.
 (Future data for model evaulation)
 3. Optimization.ipynb - Complete Jupyter notebook containing model creation and performance evaluation.

+## Model Creation
+- Converted the problem into Interger Progarmming, Linear Programming and Multiple Integer Programming.
+- Used **Gurobi** to model the problem and calculate the optimal value